-What Can a Handyman Do in Osawatomie, Kansas?
+What Can a Handyman Do Without a License in Osawatomie, Kansas?

 Kansas does not have a single, statewide “general contractor license” for typical handyman/general remodeling work; licensing is largely handled at the local (city/county) level, with statewide rules mainly affecting specialty trades and sales tax.
 In Osawatomie (Miami County), you should expect local contractor registration and permits to control what you can do, and separate trade licensing/registration to apply for plumbing/HVAC/electrical depending on the local authority having jurisdiction (AHJ).
 Even when you are “just a handyman,” you can’t legally perform regulated electrical/plumbing/HVAC work without the proper trade credential and permits where required.